 You should carry the basics of fire and water emergency on your purse or bag without it taking up too much space.
 Even though it might seem like a burden at the beginning, carrying the most basic first aid implements (antiseptic wipes, one bandage, tweezers and tape) can be the difference between living and dying.

 This advice follows through perfectly from number six.
-Keeping your vehicle means that you will be able to use it to get to where you need to go quickly and without having to stop.
+Keeping your vehicle in tip-top shape means that you will be able to use it to get to where you need to go quickly and without having to stop.

 You should always keep an extensive emergency kit in your vehicle.
 A great way of managing things is by using large plastic tubs to keep them inside your trunk.
 This is what you should consider keeping: